Those Shoes Literature Guide

 Show: Show the illustration on the front cover of the book.
 What do you notice?
-If needed, prompt students to look at the shoes on the boys’ feet (three boys have matching shoes and one does not).
+If needed, prompt the listener to look at the shoes on the boys’ feet (three boys have matching shoes and one does not).
 Just by looking at the illustration, make some predictions about what might happen in the story.

-Connect: As you listen to the story, pay close attention to how our main character feels about his shoes and how he “fits in” with the other kids in his class.
+Connect: As you listen to the story, pay close attention to how the main character feels about his shoes and how he “fits in” with the other kids in his class.

 Show: Show students the illustrations on the page that begins “We shoot baskets - a loose piece of tape on Antonio’s shoe smacks the concrete every time he jumps.”
 How do you think Antonio feels about his shoes?

 Ask: Jeremy is thinking “I’m not going to do it.”
 What choice is he wrestling with?
 If needed, prompt students to look at Antonio’s shoes.

 Connect: What do you think Jeremy is going to do?
 Why is this choice (to give Antonio his shoes) so hard for Jeremy?
 What is the benefit to Jeremy to make the choice?